 Posted inAlberta Politics

 Posted inBestsellers

 Here are the lists of the top 10 fiction and non-fiction titles sold by independent booksellers in Alberta during the week ended Sunday, Jan.
-2, 2022.
+16, 2022.
 The lists are compiled by the Book Publishers Association of Alberta, and include sales at Audreys Books and Glass Bookshop in Edmonton.
-ALBERTA FICTION BESTSELLERS 1.
-The Midnight Library – Matt Haig […]
+I don’t have much to say about any of the […]

+Posted inAlberta Politics